 Prior to 1 February 2012, the statutory warranty period was 7 years for structural and non-structural building work defects.

-If the building work that is the subject of your dispute is nearing the end of the statutory warranty period and you are still seeking compensation or rectification of the work, then you should lodge an application with the Consumer, Trader and Tenancy Tribunal.
+If the building work that is the subject of your dispute is nearing the end of the statutory warranty period and you are still seeking compensation or rectification of the work, then you should lodge an application with the NSW Civil and Administrative Tribunal.
 If you lodge an application outside the statutory warranty period the Tribunal may not be able to deal with your application.

 Fair Trading deals with disputes about incomplete and/or defective home building work and/or damage caused to other structures as a result of home building work being done.